Sovremenny-class destroyer

 The Sovremenny class, Soviet designation Project 956 Sarych (buzzard), is a class of anti-ship and anti-aircraft guided-missile destroyers of the Soviet and later Russian Navy.
 The ships are named after qualities, with "Sovremenny" translating as "modern" or "contemporary".
-Most of the ships have been retired from active service and one converted into a museum ship in 2018; as of 2021 three remain in commission with the Russian Navy with several in overhaul.
-Four modified ships were delivered to the People's Liberation Army Navy, and remain in service.
+All of the Russian ships have been retired from active service and one converted into a museum ship in 2018.
+Four modified ships (two Project 956E and two Project 956EM) were delivered to the People's Liberation Army Navy, and remain in service.
+Those four ships were also refitted as multipurpose destroyers with more modern Chinese-made sensors and vertical launching system (VLS) along with the latest generation of Chinese-made weaponry during their midlife modernization.

 The Sovremenny class are guided-missile destroyers, primarily tasked with anti-ship warfare, while also providing sea and air defense for warships and transports under escort.
-The class was designed to complement the s, which were fitted primarily for anti-submarine operations.
+The class was designed to be complemented by the s, which were fitted primarily for anti-submarine operations.